tduchnowski/Write-ups/angstromCTF/ImSoRandom/README.md

 is good, because there is one 8-digit number which can't be combined with any other prime in this factorization, because other primes are bigger than 10 and hence the resulting number would be 9 or more digits so it can't possibly be our original number.
-Therefore, it is "our" number and the second one is made of the rest of those primes and their exponents.
+Therefore, this 8-digit prime in the factorization above is our original number and the second one is made of the rest of those primes and their exponents.

 With this knowledge I created a script which makes connections and simply waits